 To locate brush piles look for the blue and white signs along the shoreline.
 The piles are usually from 50

 to 150 feet long, and far enough out in the water so that they remain submerged during low water periods.
 The signs are usually about equal to mid-pile.

-So when planning fall winter or spring fishing trip keep Lake Norfork in mind.
-Walleye, crappie, bass, and striper fishing is especially good in the cooler months also.
+So when planning your fall, winter, or spring fishing trips, keep Lake Norfork in mind.
+Walleye, crappie, bass, and striper fishing is especially good in the cooler months.

 By the way

-The 2008 spring rains and subsequent high water event produced a phenomenal spawn for crappie and all other Norfork Lake species.
-The Arkansas Game and Fish Commission predicts that starting with the 2009 season, fishing will be fantastic for years to come.
+The 2011, 2015, and 2017 spring rains and subsequent high water events produced a phenomenal spawn for crappie and all other Norfork Lake species.
+The Arkansas Game and Fish Commission predicts that starting with the 2018 season, fishing will be fantastic for years to come.